sireton/sireton.github.io/_posts/2025-08-23-Exchange-Direct-Send-Abuse.md

 ## The Incident: What the Headers Showed

-Back to the forwarded email.
+This vulnerability first came to my attention when a client forwarded me an emailthey recieved appearing as if it was from themselves forwarding a link to "Chase Bank".
 Once I had the full headers, the story was immediate.

 **Microsoft's own label for unauthenticated delivery:**